obesbash/docker-ovpn/README.md

 Fork this project from <a href="https://github.com/alekslitvinenk/docker-openvpn">alekslitvinenk</a>.
 Many thanks to him!

 I made this project for personal use and personal purposes.
-Added a Docker-Compose file and slightly modified the source code, since I did not need part of the rest functionality.
+Added a Docker-Compose file and slightly modified the source code, since I did not need part of the original functionality.
 Left only what I need personally.

 So if you want to use fully automated/often_upgraded solution go into original alekslitvinenk project(linked above) and folow him instruction.